PolicyEngine/policyengine-app/src/posts/articles/harris-eitc.md

-## Summary

-Vice President Harris proposes expanding the Earned Income Tax Credit (EITC) to provide a tax cut of up to $1,500 for individuals and couples in lower-income jobs who are not raising children in their home.
+Vice President Harris proposes expanding the Earned Income Tax Credit (EITC) for filers without qualifying dependents.
 This analysis examines the proposal’s key aspects, potential impacts, and provides economic projections from PolicyEngine’s microsimulation model.

 [**See the full impact in PolicyEngine**](https://policyengine.org/us/policy?focus=policyOutput.policyBreakdown&reform=67696&region=enhanced_us&timePeriod=2025&baseline=2&household=47732)

 ## The proposal

-In her [economic plan](https://kamalaharris.com/wp-content/uploads/2024/09/Policy_Book_Economic-Opportunity.pdf), Harris proposes to restore the expanded Earned Income Tax Credit for workers without children to its level under the American Rescue Plan Act in 2021.
+In her [economic plan](https://kamalaharris.com/wp-content/uploads/2024/09/Policy_Book_Economic-Opportunity.pdf#page=13), Harris proposes to restore the expanded Earned Income Tax Credit for workers without children to its level under the American Rescue Plan Act in 2021.

 This would: